Swimming with dolphins

 - Dolphins are large and powerful, and entering the water with them can be frightening for swimmers.

 - Many people report a feeling of disappointment after a dolphin encounter or swim-with activity, as the experience is far from the natural wildlife encounter they were looking for.

-In the United States, feeding and/or harassing dolphins in the wild is illegal and harmful.
+In many countries, feeding and/or harassing dolphins in the wild is illegal and harmful.
 While many people love the idea of swimming with wild dolphins, it is very difficult to ensure that it is not an intrusive or stressful experience for the dolphins involved.
 In some locations, dolphins are repeatedly disturbed by boats dropping swimmers in the water next to them and it has been documented that dolphins will leave their usual homes in favor of quieter areas.
 Disruption to feeding, resting, nursing and other behavior may have a long-term impact on the health and wellbeing of individual dolphins and populations.

 Other concerns include:

 - Injury to dolphins by boat propellers.